-I ordered warm kishimen.
-Tororo Kishimen.
-Kishimen is flat udon about 7 – 8 mm in width.
-And another, grated yam, laver, green onion, green vegetable, shiitake mushroom, kamaboko.
+I ordered the warm Tororo Kishimen.
+Kishimen is a flat udon noodle, about 7–8 mm wide.
+This dish came topped with grated yam, seaweed, green onions, vegetables, shiitake mushrooms, and kamaboko.

 About